jorafx/jora/README.md

 Many systems does that not... but they do so much more.
 There's workflows, board configuration, access management, reports, restrictions in how each of these components can be handled and visualized etc. Some of these tools are really amazing works of engineering and art that can do amazing things.
 We love some of them and ... do not love others as much.

 Jora is just simple.
 It's basically just an id where you can track data on.
-There's no workflow, state or board even.
+There's no workflow, reporter, assigne, state, time tracking, type of work, grouping of work, or board even.

 It's just the id and some very simple open fields for you to reference the data for.

 ## Our philosophy
 Whooa - where has a small project like us learned so big words...
 This is just some ideas - nothing big and important.